huonglarne/speaker-recognition/README.md

 The code is a modified version of [this project](https://github.com/SuperKogito/Voice-based-gender-recognition).
 Based on Dinh Anh's idea, I replaced the two-gender model with a nine-speaker one.

 The model uses the Mel-Frequency Cepstrum Coefficients (MFCC) to extract features and the Gaussian Mixture Model (GMM) to evaluate the "relevance" of a test audio file to the deduced features.

+How to use:

+- Feed the Train data path to [this file](https://github.com/huonglarne/speaker-recognition/blob/base-gender-recognition/ModelsTrainer.py).
+It will return .gmm files representing the features of each person's voice.

+- Feed the Test data path and the Model path (folder containing .gmm files) to [this file](https://github.com/huonglarne/speaker-recognition/blob/base-gender-recognition/Identifier.py)